 SCOPE: Muscle and fat tissue being dissected.

 SCOPE: Carotid artery being visualized.
-TXT: Site of injection: Right carotid artery
+TXT: Site of injection: Right carotid artery (Visualisation from 1:19 – 1:28).
+I suggest to cut video at 1:29

+4.2.1 and 4.2.2 one shot

 Clear a segment of the common carotid artery caudal to the carotid bifurcation of the surrounding fascia [1] and separate it from the vagus nerve and veins [2].